Prince Harald of Denmark: Later life

 Like other members of the Danish royal family, his economic situation was influenced by the failure of Den Danske Landmandsbank in 1923.
 Until 1935, however, he and his family were able to stay at Jægersborghus but then moved to a villa in the northern part of Copenhagen.

 At the age of 50, Prince Harald retired from active service with the rank of Major General.
 In 1933, however, his brother King Christian X appointed him Lieutenant General.

 During World War II, Princess Helena became very unpopular because of her sympathy for the German occupation of Denmark and the Nazi party.
 Because of this, she was reportedly not on speaking terms with her sons.

 After the war, Princess Helena was not brought to trial, being a member of the royal family who did not wish any publicity on the matter, but was exiled from Denmark 30 May 1945 and placed under house arrest at the Glücksburg Castle in Germany.
 She was allowed to return to Denmark in 1947, when Prince Harald fell gravely ill.
 She stayed with her spouse until his death two years later.

 Prince Harald died on 30 March 1949 in Copenhagen.
-He was buried at Roskilde Cathedral.
+As a Danish prince, he was buried at Roskilde Cathedral on the island of Zealand, the traditional burial site for Danish monarchs since the 15th century.
 Princess Helena survived her husband by 13 years and died on 30 June 1962.